Vec-QMDP: Vectorized POMDP Planning on CPUs for Real-Time Autonomous Driving: Experiments

-Performance gains are most significant in Test14-hard scenes.
-In these challenging environments, the high tree construction throughput allows \algname to evaluate a vast number of future worlds within 14ms.
-This enables the planner to detect and negotiate low-probability, high-risk interactions—such as aggressive cut-ins—that remain beyond the reach of methods with lower search capacity.
+Performance gains are most pronounced on Test14-hard.
+In these challenging scenes, the high tree-construction throughput enables \algname to evaluate many futures within 14\,$\mathrm{ms}$, allowing it to detect and negotiate low-probability, high-risk interactions, such as aggressive cut-ins, that are difficult for lower-throughput planners to capture.